TheNishishiro/ColorGAN/README.md

 Reason for my values were dictated by a pretty weak GPU so I couldn't really afford better resolution nor bigger batch

+In case you want to train it with the same dataset you can download it [from here](https://github.com/Mckinsey666/Anime-Face-Dataset).

 ## Using pretrained model

 Just make sure these